Tridiagonal matrix decomposition for Hamiltonian simulation on a quantum computer: Notation and definitions

 A tensor product of several Pauli matrices is called a Pauli string.
-The length of a Pauli string is the number of Pauli operators in the string and it is exactly $n$ when decomposing a $2^n \times 2^n$ matrix.
-Pauli strings act in the $n$-qubit Hilbert space $\mathcal{H}$ of size $2^n$.
+The length of a Pauli string is the number of Pauli operators in the string, and it is exactly $n$ when decomposing a $2^n \times 2^n$ matrix.
 We denote the set of Pauli strings of length $n$ as $\mathcal{P}_n$.

 The Pauli basis decomposition of an arbitrary matrix $B$ is given by